HorvathLab/RsQTL/README.md

 #### Output
-* One file (in the script’s directory) with the cluster read ratios for each intron in each sample
+* One file (in the output directory) with the cluster read ratios for each intron in each sample
-* One file (in the script’s directory) with the genomic locations for each intron
+* One file (in the output directory) with the genomic locations for each intron

 #### Sample Command
 ```